DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

 To overcome an obstacle, follow these steps:

-1. Examine the obstacle.
+1. Examine the obstacle (creature, hazard, trap, etc).
 Look at its description and Stats.
 2. Pick one Stat to overcome.
-Most obstacles have multiple Stats, but we just pick one to represent the entire obstacle.
+Stats can look like STR, DEX, HP, DAMAGE, MORALE, SPEED, or anything else with a number value.
 3. Use a device.
 Which of your devices would be most effective against this obstacle's Stat?
 4. Spend one or more dice to power your device.
 You must spend enough Power to **exceed** the Stat's value.
 5. The creature, hazard, or obstacle is overcome completely!
 It will no longer trouble you.

 If a Stat is a range of numbers (3d6+4), use the highest possible value (22).
 If none of the Stats make sense, simply use **7** as the default Stat for most things.